NikitaKozlov/Switchman/README.md

 ours and users' interests to optimize amount of network calls.

 This repo contains an example of optimizing API calls using RxJava.
-Along with an example there is a challenge exercise.
+Along with an example there is an optional challenge exercise.
 Before reading the solution you can try to solve the problem on your own against tests.
-There are 28 tests to verify that your solution works!
+There are 29 tests to verify that your solution works!
 Please check the "Challenge" section below for more details.

+You can find full article about it [here](https://medium.freecodecamp.org/want-to-optimize-network-usage-check-out-local-storage-and-rxjava-backpressure-8b91b1db298a).

 # Problem
 The task is to develop a feature that allows the user to add items to and remove  from a certain list.